-Requires MDOC to provide notice of plans to eliminate programming for prisoners at least 1 month prior to program elimination and defines "programming for prisoners".
+Requires MDOC to provide notice of plans to eliminate programming for prisoners at least 30 days prior to program elimination and defines "programming for prisoners" to mean a department core program or career and technical education program.

 Sec.
 903. Food Service Reporting